hypo69/hypo/pytest/gemini - set 3/en/src/logger/README.md

 - **Custom formatters:** If you have custom formatters, test them with different input scenarios.

-This revised example gives you a much more robust and complete testing strategy for the provided logger code.
+This revised example gives you a much more robust and complete testing Startegy for the provided logger code.
 Remember to adapt and expand on these tests based on the specific requirements and expected behavior of your logger.
 Remember to use mocking (e.g., `unittest.mock`) and temporary file systems to make the tests work properly.